Yeshey/nix-minecraft/README.md

     *   `server.address`: Automatically set to `127.0.0.1:<serverProperties.server-port or 25565>";`

     **Firewall**
-    *   When `lazymc.enable = true`, the  `openFirewall` option for this server instance will open the port specified in `lazymc.config.public.address` (or its default), not the internal Minecraft `serverProperties.server-port`.
+    *   When `lazymc.enable = true`, the  `openFirewall` option for this server instance will open the port specified in `lazymc.config.public.address` (or 25565), not the internal Minecraft `serverProperties.server-port`.

     **Example:**
     ```nix